holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 Assignments for this course can be broken up into different types which will typically involve:

-- Classwork (during class): This will involve programming challenges that you will complete individually or with partners to practice the concepts that are presented.
+- Classwork (during class): This will involve programming challenges and other types of projects that you will complete individually or with partners to practice the concepts that are presented.
 Usually, you will be able to finish these assignments during class.
 Regular parts that aren’t completed during class time will usually need to be finished outside of class time before the next class period. **Late classwork will not receive credit.**
 - Homework (after class): Short assignments (done individually) to practice and develop mastery of the material covered in class.
 - Quizzes: Straightforward programming and multiple-choice questions to ensure